unzueta/Guacamole-on-Aws-Ami-Linux-2/README.md

 # GuacamoleOnAwsAmi2
-How to setup Guacamole in Aws Ami 2 Ec2
+How to setup Guacamole in Aws Ami Linux 2 Ec2

 ## Update your instance